Publisher Council on Foreign Relations

 Thus far, the first three phases of MAP have been successfully completed.
 Before the June 2010 G20 Summit in Toronto, the IMF aggregated G20 nations economic policies, analyzed barriers to growth, and drafted "alternative policy scenarios" that would lead to further growth.
 In response, G20 nations launched a second stage of MAP to draft recommendations for international policy coordination, which were agreed upon during phase three in February 2011.
 The final stage, which began in April 2011, assessed member nations' progress and guided the action plan at the November 2011 Cannes G20 Summit.
-The resulting Action Plan for Growth and Jobs highlighted a growing international consensus toward the importance of tackling international unemployment.
+The resulting Action Plan for Growth and Jobs highlighted international consensus toward the importance of tackling international unemployment.
 Specifically, the plan includes the creation of a G20 task force on employment with a focus on youth employment.
-Presently, however, "available data [PDF] for seventeen of the G20 countries suggest the overall youth employment situation remains critical."
+Presently, however, "available data [PDF] for seventeen countries suggest the overall youth employment situation remains critical."

 Beyond the G20, other international organizations like the Group of Eight (G8), the United Nations, and regional development banks provide venues for economic policy coordination.
-Still other institutions including the Organization for Economic Cooperation and Development (OECD) and the Bank for International Settlements (BIS) further cooperative action by providing governments with consultative forums, analytical support, and financial guidelines.
+Still other institutions including the Organization for Economic Cooperation and Development (OECD), and the Bank for International Settlements (BIS) further cooperative action by providing governments with consultative forums, analytical support, and financial guidelines.
 Through dialogue in the aforementioned organizations, as well as through direct diplomacy, major economic powers have pursued monetary policy coordination.
 The United States Federal Reserve, Bank of England, European Central Bank, and People's Bank of China implemented a round of coordinated interest rate cuts in late 2008, though analysts doubt whether their success will tame investor jitters.
 In late 2008, the Federal Reserve also gave European banks unprecedented access to U.S. dollars to hedge against consumer withdrawals.

 Yet monetary policy is not only a cooperative tool—it also serves competitive purposes.
 Facing difficult economic conditions at home, states have used monetary policy to pursue national prerogatives.
-Issues of currency valuation have long caused tension between the United States and China resulting in entrenched nationalist positions and lost opportunities for further macroeconomic alignment.
+Issues of currency valuation have long caused tension between the United States and China, resulting in entrenched nationalist positions and lost opportunities for further macroeconomic alignment.
 The controversy has also caused bitterness among emerging economies like China and Brazil.
 Recently, the Japanese devaluation of the yen and French worries concerning the overvalued euro raised fears of competitive devaluations.
 In the G20 and elsewhere, these conflicting interests have become an impediment to meaningful action on financial reforms and overshadowed a recent meeting of bank governors finance ministers in Moscow.

 Discord arises not only from the repercussions of international competition, but also from fundamental disagreement on how to rebalance the system.
 The United States believes that policy changes in major creditor countries, such as the appreciation of the Chinese yuan, can address the world's imbalances without structural change.
 Competitors like China, however, advocate broader changes for the international financial architecture, including a shift away from dollar reserves.